magnusbaeck/logstash-filter-verifier/README.md

     progress messages.

-### Daemon mode
+### Daemon mode only

-Test case files for the Daemon mode have the same fields as for Standalone mode with the following changes/additions
+Test case files for the daemon mode have the same fields as for standalone mode with the following changes/additions:

 Additional fields: